 Intraspecific contacts dominated observed contacts

-Individual species had high variability in the number of species they had contact with, for example M. natalensis, P. rostratus and R. rattus had contacts with 9 other rodent species while M. musculus had 3 (Figure 3.).
+Species had high variability in the number of other species they had contact with, for example M. natalensis, P. rostratus and R. rattus had contacts with 9 other species while M. musculus had 3 (Figure 3.).
 There was a general trend that the species with more individuals observed had greater number of contacts with other species (r(11) = 0.78, p < 0.005).
 M. musculus is an important outlier to this trend, it was the fourth most observed species but had few observed contacts with other species.
 Intraspecific contacts dominated the edges between individual rodents of most species, across all landuse types, particularly among the most commonly observed species.
 Mastomys natalensis was found to have contacts with 8 other species in agricultural landuse and 5 in village landuse settings, in agricultural settings most contacts were observed to be intra-specific while in villages interspecific contacts with R. rattus were more commonly observed than both intraspecific contacts and contacts with another commensal species, P. rostratus.

 Figure 3: The number of contacts between individuals of the different rodent and small mammal species detected across the three landuse types, Forest (A), Agriculture (B) and Village (C).
 Pale yellow cells represent no observed contacts between members of these species.
 Darker colours indicate increasing numbers of observed contacts between species’.